 Prescriptions and fees for NHS services

 Patients are usually required to contribute towards NHS costs with prescription fees for medications, dental fees, and opticians’ fees.
 You may be able to claim exemption if you have a low income.
-You will need to fill in Form HC1 that is available at the Health Service.
+You will need to fill in HC1 form.
 If you are under 19 years old and in full time education no charges apply for NHS services.

 There are no charges for seeing a GP for health problems.

 Prescriptions are taken to a pharmacists or chemist in order to have the medicines dispensed.
 NHS Prescriptions currently cost £9.35 per item.